Discover the power of menopause to awaken your authority and purpose

 About the retreat

 The autumn of early October is an auspicious time for this retreat weekend, as menopause is all about transitioning into the autumn phase of our lives.
-Join a circle of women supporting each other through the journey of perimenopause and menopause.
+The retreat itself will be an embodied journey through the menopause passage over the weekend, starting with perimenopause.

 The retreat will include: